 7. The licence holder is responsible for the maintenance of pest control vehicles and equipment to ensure that they comply with the Australian Code for the Transport of Dangerous Goods by Road and Rail (also known as the Australian Dangerous Goods Code) and the Occupational Health and Safety Regulations 2017.

 8. The licence holder must contain or clean up any leaks or spills of chemicals, whether caused by themselves or a trainee under their supervision.
-Spills that may endanger environmental or human health should be reported immediately to both the Environment Protection Authority Pollution Watch Line on 1300 372 842 and to the department.
+Spills that may endanger environmental or human health should be reported immediately to both the Environment Protection Authority Environment Line on 131 555 and to the department by phone (1300 767 469) or email.

-9. The licence holder must report any injury to persons resulting from a chemical spill to the WorkSafe Victoria on 1800 136 089 and the department.
+9. The licence holder must report any injury to persons resulting from a chemical spill to the WorkSafe Victoria on 1800 136 089 or 13 23 60 in emergencies and the department by phone (1300 767 469) or email.

 10. The licence holder will notify the department of any changes to their personal address and phone number or business details, including name of employer, employer contact details and trainees under their supervision, within ten working days.